 If you are showcasing products through your posts, ads, and stories then the following metrics will show up in your Instagram Insights:

 Product Views: The total number of times people tapped on the product tag to view the product page.

 Product Button Clicks: The total number of times people tapped on the purchase button on the product page.

 Both of the metrics will help you know how people are interacting with your shopping content.

 Instagram stories have come a long way since their launch in 2016.
 With 500 million stories being posted every day, it has become a channel for prolific engagement and driving conversions.

-Instagram insights let you track past 14 days of your stories’ data.
+Instagram insights let you track the past 90 days of your stories’ data.
 Apart from Impression and profile visits, there is one metric you should keep track of in order to make better stories.

 Now that you know how valuable is each section of Instagram insights and ways to use them in making your marketing efforts shine on Instagram, keep coming back at it before making any new content strategy on Instagram.

 Instagram analytics is a great way to assess your story data but it is also important to use a third-party Instagram analytics tool such as SocialPilot to gauge a large set of analytics.
 Using more data will help you create a clear and efficient Instagram marketing strategy.